Historic US drug bust nets 16 tonnes of cocaine

 The bust comes after US authorities seized nearly 1.5 tonnes of cocaine in March - the biggest haul in nearly 25 years at the port of New York/Newark.

-In a 2018 report, the US Drug Enforcement Agency said that cocaine use in the US had continued to increase in 2016 and 2017, and that 93 per cent of the drug distributed in the country comes from Colombia, while four percent is from Peru.
+In a 2018 report, the US Drug Enforcement Administration said that cocaine use in the US had continued to increase in 2016 and 2017, and that 93 percent of the drug distributed in the country comes from Colombia, while four percent is from Peru.

 The United States, the world's largest consumer of illegal drugs, is also currently experiencing a deadly epidemic of opioid use.